Safe Driver Apprenticeship Pilot Program Frequently Asked Questions

 - Must not have a vehicle OOS rate above the national average.

 A carrier must have a driver OOS rate not greater than 5.30% and a vehicle OOS rate not greater than 19.40%.
 The driver and vehicle OOS rates were derived from the average rates from January 1, 2021 – December 31, 2021 (source: March 2022 Safety Measurement System run).
-In addition, a carrier must have an average crash rate not greater than 0.96%.
+In addition, a carrier must have an average crash rate not greater than 0.96 crashes per million vehicle miles traveled.
 The crash rate was calculated using the number of crashes divided by the vehicle miles traveled.
 This rate represents the average across registered carriers during calendar year 2021 (January 1, 2021 – December 31, 2021).
 FMCSA will use these rates for the entirety of the program.

 Throughout their tenure as an apprentice, drivers must operate vehicles equipped with onboard monitoring systems (OBMS) that include forward-facing and in-cab driver-facing cameras.
 Additionally, apprentices must be accompanied by an experienced driver in the passenger seat and operate vehicles equipped with:

 - An active braking collision mitigation system; and

 - A governed speed of 65 miles per hour at the pedal and under adaptive cruise.

 An experienced driver who is in the passenger seat while an apprentice is operating a CMV must be recorded as “on duty, not driving” at all times.

 Once the motor carrier application portal is established, FMCSA is committed to reviewing motor carrier applications and notifying them of their decision within 30 days of receipt of the application.
 Accepted motor carriers will be required to attend a webinar to discuss participation requirements before to enrolling drivers.
 These webinars will be held periodically, depending on the demand by incoming motor carriers.
 Although initially, webinars will be held at least monthly.